-The scenery that is shown in the background throughout the entire castle sequence looks as bright and beautiful as Heaven.
-The scenes give off so much brightness all around to the point where it becomes obvious that it is all a dream.
-It’s Gawain’s fantasy and what he would love to be around after his journey, although he knows that it will not end that way.
+The scenery that is shown in the background throughout the entire castle sequence looks as bright and ass beautiful as Heaven.
+The scenes gives off so much brightness all around to the point where it becomes obvious that it is all a dream.
+It’s Gawain’s fantasy what he would love to be around after his journey, although he understands his tasks and the risks that are to come.

-After the pleasure sequence, Gawain spots the Sightless woman standing to the left of him, as if she has been watching Gawain and The Lay the whole time.
+After the pleasure sequence, Gawain spots the sightless woman standing to the left of him, as if she has been watching Gawain and The Lay the whole time.
 This causes Gawain to freak out, where he then runs and leaves the castle.
-When he is outdoors in the wilderness, there is no brightness anymore.
+When he is outdoors in the wilderness, there is no bright scenery vanishes.

 FANTASY VS REALITY

 Towards the end, Gawain finally arrives at the Green Knight.
-When he does, he sits down and closes his eyes.
-Then Gawain wakes up, while the Green Knight stands up with his axe and is prepared to decapitate Gawain.
+Once he's arrived, he sits down and closes his eyes.
+Then Gawain wakes up, while the Green Knight stands up with his Axe and is prepared to decapitate Gawain.
 When about to, Gawain is too frightened to accept what is about to happen.
 He runs away from the Green Knight in fear and goes back to his home with his wife.

 Every scene jumps to later in his life.
 Gawain and his wife enjoy their time together, they have a baby, the king dies, Gawain gets older, they are in middle of a war, Gawain becomes powerless, his people start to give up on him, and by the end of that scene, Gawain is left sitting on the throne deeply upset knowing that the enemies are going to attack him and everyone that is still with him.

-Then abruptly, the movie cuts right back to the scene where Gawain is about to get decapitated.
-He tells the Green Knight to give him a moment to get ready.
-Once he is ready, he takes his green robe off, and replies “I'm ready now”.
-The Green Knight say to Gawain “Off with your head”.
-The credits roll.
+Then the scene abruptly cuts right back to where Gawain is about to be decapitated.
+He tells the Green Knight to give him a moment as he gets ready.
+Gawain takes his green robe off, and replies “I'm ready now”.
+The Green Knight say to Gawain “Off with your head”, and then the end credits montage rolls.